Programme Curriculum

 • A business plan for an entrepreneur

-- Capstone: A finale as an encapsulation of the learning experience, this segment provides an opportunity to integrate learning from the entire programme, reflect on one's own experience as an executive and understand what it means to work in large, multidisciplinary teams facing tough deadlines.
+- Capstone: A finale as an encapsulation of the learning experience, this segment provides an opportunity to integrate learning from the entire programme, reflect on one's own experience as an experienced professional and understand what it means to work in large, multidisciplinary teams facing tough deadlines.

 Programme Calendar